ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 }
 ```

 Now we can apply this pattern to our builders.
 We will create a builder interface called ```BaseBuilder``` that will hold all common methods and place it in the ```Event``` interface to keep things together.
-Then each specific builder will extend ```BaseBuilder``` and set themselves as the interface parameter.
+Then, each specific builder will extend ```BaseBuilder``` and set itself as the interface parameter.
 Here's the code:

 ```java
 // Event interface that holds common properties